maxboeck/mxb/src/posts/static-indieweb-content-syndication/2019-01-06-static-indieweb-content-syndication.md

 * [Build and deploy a serverless function to Netlify](https://scotch.io/tutorials/build-and-deploy-a-serverless-function-to-netlify) (scotch.io)
 * [Lambda functions playground](https://functions-playground.netlify.com/) (netlify.com)

+{% callout "tip" %}
-💡 _Hint: also check out the [netlify-lambda cli](https://www.npmjs.com/package/netlify-lambda), a very handy tool to test and build your functions in development._
+Be sure to also check out the [netlify-lambda cli](https://www.npmjs.com/package/netlify-lambda), a very handy tool to test and build your functions in development.
+{% endcallout %}

 To trigger our custom function everytime a new version of the site was successfully deployed, we just need to name it `deploy-succeeded.js`.
 Netlify will then automatically fire it after each new build, while also making sure it's not executable from the outside.